-As a band, we perform some of the original songs, along with hits from the 1950’s to the 1990’s and beyond, in the genres of classic rock, motown, rockabilly, blues and ballads.
-We match our set list with the venue.
-Veterans clubs get the tamer side of our set list, while pubs, corporate work and events get the more edgier material.
+As a BAND, we perform some of the original songs, along with hits from the 1960’s to the 1990’s and beyond, in the genres of classic rock, motown, rockabilly, blues and ballads.
 I sing the bulk of the songs altho, Lawrie, Dan and Jake also share the lead vocalist spot light as well, which makes a nice mix of vocal styles.
 Also, a lot of our material has 3 or 4 part harmony and we take great care in reproducing that, along with the musical authenticity of the song.
 We all live for music, and our dedication to that perfection is obvious to our audience, while still having fun.
 We hope you will all share the “Flyer” experience, at your next event.